Permaculture & Edible Landscaping

 - create diverse habitats

 Allison moved to Sedalia, Virginia with her family in 1994.
 Growing up there on the family farm, which we affectionately call Mountain Run, instilled in her a love for nature and farm life.
 During college, she sought opportunities to learn about regenerative farming and organic agriculture—volunteering at vegetable farms and market gardens while in school.
-After college, she earned her Permaculture Design Certificate and went on to work for organic vegetable farmers, all the while learning about holistic management through her uncle Ben, who manages her family’s land and cattle at Mountain Run Farm.
+After college, she earned her Permaculture Design Certificate and went on to work for organic vegetable farmers.
 She has studied Western herbalism under the guidance of Jim McDonald and Kat Maier, and has a passion for working with children, dancing, growing and making medicine.
-She brings order and harmony to the day to day operation of Mountain Run Permaculture and plans Mountain Run Jam, a yearly event held in celebration of agriculture and the arts.
+She also plans Mountain Run Jam, a yearly event held in celebration of agriculture and the arts

 Mark was born and raised in Southeast Michigan on the outskirts of the Motor City.
 While he didn’t grow up farming, he fell in love with the lifestyle and work of farming and homesteading after deferring from college.
 A self proclaimed autodidact, he has spent the majority of his adult life learning from a myriad of teachers and mentors.
 He first cut his teeth on permaculture design interning with Appleseed Permaculture and Green Phoenix Permaculture in upstate New York.
 From there he went on to study and practice deeply in the realms of regenerative and organic agriculture, ecological and permaculture design, Western herbalism, ecology, wild foods, traditional woodworking, and fermentation.
 Aside from his passions for plants, he is an avid woodworker, cider maker, and overall hand-skills enthusiast.
 He leads consulting and design for Mountain Run Permaculture.

 Permaculture at Mountain Run Farm